NCIIA Course and Program Grants

 Upcoming submission deadlines: November 8, 2013 and May 9, 2014

-Course and Program grants are awarded to NCIIA member institutions for the purpose of strengthening existing curricular programs or building new programs in invention, innovation, and entrepreneurship.
-Successful Course and Program grant proposals present creative pedagogical approaches that generate and deploy E-Teams*, bringing real-life applications into the classroom setting and beyond.
+Course and Program grants are awarded to NCIIA member institutions for the purpose of strengthening existing curricular programs or building new programs in technology-based invention, innovation, and entrepreneurship.
+Proposals may request support for a single course, a course sequence, a certificate program, a minor or major, extracurricular programs or a combination of these.
+Successful proposals include the following elements:

 *What's an E-Team?